The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: Numerical simulations in 2D and 3D

 \subsection{The momentum of the surface waves}

 In this subsection, we discuss the momentum and angular momentum carried by the TLCW.
-There exist two different definitions of momentum for plasma waves \cite{barnett2010resolution,dodin2012axiomatic}, i.e., the (Minkowski) canonical momentum and the (Abraham) kinetic momentum.
+There exist two different definitions of momentum for plasma waves \citep{barnett2010resolution,dodin2012axiomatic}, i.e., the (Minkowski) canonical momentum and the (Abraham) kinetic momentum.
 The canonical momentum of the TLCW is proportional to the wavenumber $\boldsymbol{k}$, and it can vary significantly, as illustrated in Fig.\,\ref{fig:isofreq_nontrivial}.
 However, the kinetic momentum, which is proportional to it group velocity $\boldsymbol{v}_{\mathrm{g}}$, is unidirectional.
-For example, the surface waves on the right boundary can only have kinetic momentum in the $(-\hat{y},\pm\hat{z})$ direction.
+For example, the surface waves on the right interface can only have kinetic momentum in the upper-left or lower-left direction in the $y$-$z$ plane.

 For the cold plasma model given by Eqs.\,(\ref{eq:basic1})-(\ref{eq:basic3}), the dielectric tensor is Hermitian and independent of $\boldsymbol{k}$.
-Therefore, the kinetic momentum, the group velocity, and the flux of canonical energy are all proportional to the Poynting vectors \cite{stix1992waves} $\boldsymbol{S}\sim\mathrm{Re}[\boldsymbol{E}\times\boldsymbol{B}^{*}]$.
-The Poynting vectors of the TLCW excited on a planar boundary is shown in Fig.\,\ref{fig:poynting}.
+Therefore, the kinetic momentum, the group velocity, and the flux of canonical energy are all proportional to the Poynting vectors \citep{stix1992waves} $\boldsymbol{S}\sim\mathrm{Re}[\boldsymbol{E}\times\boldsymbol{B}^{*}]$.
+The Poynting vectors of the TLCW excited on a planar interface is shown in Fig.\,\ref{fig:poynting}.
 As expected, the kinetic momentum is along the direction of wave propagation